bvodola/meteor-react-template/README.md

-# meteor-react-bootstrap-skel
+# meteor-react-template
-This is a skeleton for meteor+react apps I use frequently.
+This is a template for meteor+react apps I use frequently.

 ## Overview
 Meteor Version: